SarathLUN/udemy-angular-the-complete-guide/README.md

 # Video: 067 Binding to Custom Properties

 - use `@Input()` decoration to bind custom proper from parent component into child component

+# Video: 069 Binding to Custom Events

+- use `@Output()` decoration to bind custom event from child component to parent component